Jessicavazm/t1a1-workbook/README.md

 Khurram, M. (2023).
 Ethical Considerations of Using ChatGPT in Software Development. [online] Tech Lead Hub.
 Available at: https://medium.com/tech-lead-hub/ethical-considerations-of-using-chatgpt-in-software-development-cff577427867

 ## Q10
-### Explain the legal and ethical impacts of the usage of language-learning model technologies (such as ChatGPT) in written and technical works, such as reports and software projects.

 Although Language-learning platforms has a lot of advantages and it is a power tool if we use it in a smart and cautions way, it also comes with risks.
 Some of the legal and ethical issues related to written and technical works are copyright, some of the content provided by language learning platforms could contain copyrighted material making people vulnerable to copyright infringements.
 Another common issue is misleading information, since the platform uses existing data to generate responses, it can contain mistakes, so it's always important to double check data before using it, using a protocol to check misleading info is also important.
 Some of the ethical impacts are job replacements, e.g in software projects, companies could prefer using these system in roles that involves writing to cut company cost.
 Another issue is data privacy and data handling, users needs to informed about data collection, how it is used and what protocols are in place to secure their information.

 ## Q11
-### Explain multiple skills from each of the categories below, and how they’re useful to a software development workplace.

 - Soft skills:
     - Effective communication: Ability to communicate with team to solve issues, come up with ideas, understand the requirements to deliver common goal.